manojo/manojo.github.com/_posts/2016-01-13-stream-fusion-is-pefible.md

   of the surrounding pairs too.
 The right solution would be to have a general optimization for algebraic data types, which would easily handle both options and pairs.
 The reason I revert to `Option` is that I was lazy to implement such an optimization.
-[Sebastien and Nicolas](http://www.scala-js.org/) tell me they are close to having a general solution for this anyway, and I trust their code more than mine.
+Sébastien and Nicolas tell me they are close to having a general solution in [Scala.js](http://www.scala-js.org/) for this anyway, and I trust their code more than mine.
 Also, if we generate C code instead of Scala, we can generate static structs anyway, and as they are known to be zero-overhead, and stack-allocated, they do not suffer from boxing overhead.

 **Paying dues, part 2**

 For a long time I was struggling to express the idea of knowing the source type statically.
 Then, one fine day, I re-discovered that a similar idea was present all along, first in Coutt's thesis \[[5][5]\], and then implemented by Farmer et al. in the HERMIT framework \[[3][3]\].
 They refer to it as the _name-capturing `flatten`_.
 Moral of the story: read more Haskell papers.

 The bottomline
 --------------